Akiya-Research-Institute/3dGaussiansPlugin-Demo/README.md

 ## Content details

 - `Content/ThreeDGaussians/DemoMaps`: Maps for demo scenes.
-- `Content/ThreeDGaussians/Bicycle`: Imported data of training result of 3D Gaussian Splatting for Bicycle scene.
+- `Content/ThreeDGaussians/DemoData/Bicycle`: Imported data of training result of 3D Gaussian Splatting for Bicycle scene.
+Split by morton code.
-- `Content/ThreeDGaussians/Garden`: Imported data of training result of 3D Gaussian Splatting for Garden scene.
+- `Content/ThreeDGaussians/DemoData/Garden`: Imported data of training result of 3D Gaussian Splatting for Garden scene.
+Split by the distance.
-- `Content/ThreeDGaussians/DemoBP`: BP to define keyboard inputs for this project.
-- `Content/ThreeDGaussians/DemoInput`: IMC to define keyboard inputs for this project.
+- `Content/ThreeDGaussians/DemoInput`: BPs to define keyboard inputs for this project.

 ## Third party license notice